Voxer: Voxer Walkie Talkie

-The app released on Android in November 2011.

 In an interview with TechCrunch, Gustaf Alstromer, the company's head of growth, explained that users in Cleveland adopted the technology first, followed by users in other cities in the Midwestern United States.
 The company attributes its viral success to word of mouth and "a variety of best practices going for tracking clickthroughs, conversions, and overall usage, using third parties like Mixpanel as well as its in-house systems."
 As of April 2012, monthly, unique users numbered in the double-digit millions.

 In a video interview with the Wall Street Journal and All Things Digital, Katis also claimed Voxer's widespread adoption was in part due to the company's cross platform roll out on iOS and Android.
 This cross platform functionality allows users on different operating systems to communicate using the app which created a viral loop.

 At some point the company had users across the world with an especially high user base in the United States, Mexico, Canada, Germany, England, Saudi Arabia, Brazil and Asia.
 Voxer Walkie-Talkie was among the top 25 social networking apps in more than 60 markets, according to the app tracking website App Annie.
 The service works over WiFi, 3G, 4G, and EDGE.

 As of April 2012, the company had 35 employees and was headquartered in Dallas.

 Katis said that the next steps for Voxer are to continue to improve the app, roll out functionality on other platforms and to create an enterprise-level product with additional features and administrative rights that can be used for governments, hospitals, corporations and other large organizations.

 In 2020, Voxer accused Meta of infringing on its patents and incorporating its technology into Facebook Live and Instagram Live.
 The lawsuit stated that during 2012 representatives of Voxer disclosed its patented technology to Meta Platforms during discussions of a collaboration.
-Voxer stated that Meta Platforms stopped the colaboration in 2013 and in 2015-2016 during the launch of Facebook live and Instagram live, misused their technology.
-A jury in a Texas federal court has found meta to be infringing on two of Voxers patents and ordered Meta to pay Voxer more than $174.5 million in royalty damages.
+Voxer stated that Meta Platforms stopped the collaboration in 2013 and in 2015-2016 during the launch of Facebook live and Instagram live, misused their technology.
+A jury in a Texas federal court found that Meta infringed on two of Voxers patents, and ordered Meta to pay Voxer more than $174.5 million in royalty damages.